-Content filtering is a key component of enterprise firewall protections, as it ensures users are unable to access objectionable or potentially harmful web pages while connected to an organization’s network.
-Many companies manage their employees’ internet usage through standalone software or as part of their firewall platform, which can cause some delay when permissions need to be updated.
-Integrating a UTM appliance can provide IT administrators with more application control and visibility, reducing the risk posed by negligent user behavior.
+Content filtering is a critical component of enterprise firewall protections, as it ensures users are unable to access objectionable or potentially harmful web pages while connected to an organization’s network.
+Many companies manage their employees’ internet usage through standalone software or as part of their firewall platform, which can cause some delays when permissions need to be updated.
+Integrating a UTM appliance can provide IT administrators, with more application control and visibility, reducing the risk posed by negligent user behavior.

 4. Virtual private networking options